- Squid Game has been renewed for a second season

 - A new murderous robot doll, Cheol-su, will be introduced

-It’s no wonder, then, that Netflix has officially given the ‘green light’ (get it?) to Squid Game season 2.
-Story, cast and release date details are still thin on the ground, but we’ve nonetheless rounded up everything we know so far about the show’s highly-anticipated second outing.
+It’s no wonder, then, that Netflix confirmed the development of Squid Game season 2 shortly after the series' debut came to an end.
+Naturally, story, cast and release date details are thin on the ground at this stage, but we’ve nonetheless rounded up everything we know so far about the show’s highly-anticipated second outing.

-Naturally, proceed with caution if you want to avoid spoilers for Squid Game’s first season.
-You can still catch up with the show’s first nine episodes on Netflix.
+It goes without saying, but proceed with caution if you want to avoid spoilers for Squid Game’s first season.

-Release date: The show's creator, Hwang Dong-hyuk, has confirmed that production will begin on Squid Game season 2 next year, in preparation for a 2024 release.
+Release date: The show's creator, Hwang Dong-hyuk, has confirmed that production will begin on Squid Game season 2 some time in 2023, in preparation for a targeted 2024 release.

 Cast: Hwang has promised that both Gi-hun and The Front Man, In-ho, will come back in season 2, meaning we’re likely to see actors Lee Jung-jae and Lee Byung-hun again.
 Wi Ha-joon and Gong Yoo could also all return as Jun-ho and the recruiter, respectively, but the likes of HoYeon Jung and Oh Yeong-su probably won’t be coming back (given that their characters are presumed dead).